yellowberryHN/redive/docs/guide.md

   and select OneDrive.
 * Double click on `Prevent the usage of OneDrive for file storage`
 * Change it from `Not Configured` to `Enabled` and click OK.
-* Navigate back to the Windows Components section, and select Windows Defender.
+* Navigate back to the Windows Components section, and select `Windows Defender`.
 * Double click on `Turn off Windows Defender` and set it to `Enabled` as well.

 You should now reboot the machine **from the Start Menu** to make sure all of the changes have saved correctly.